 Finally, you’ll see how to transfer your weight and rotate your hips to generate more torque in your wrist shot.

 Video 2: iTrain Hockey Wrist Shot Training Intensive

 This wrist shot training video is fairly long – weighing at over 13 minutes.
-But that allows the coach to cover just about everything there is to discuss on wrist shots.
+But that allows Coach Sean to cover just about everything there is to discuss on wrist shots.

 You’ll learn all the basic and advanced methods for shooting wrist shots that can beat the keeper.

 The tutorial covers how to fire a wrist shot from both a stationary position and while in-motion.

 Video 3: 3 Tips to Improve Wrist Shot Power

 I like this video because it really focuses all of the attention on the mechanics that allow you to generate more power on your hockey wrist shots.